2023 LOG Sustainability Report

 We strive that our suppliers will embrace the ESG pathway and for that end, we will promote this approach in all our interactions and will offer guidance using this policy that will serve as our ‘Suppliers Code of Conduct’ alongside our LOG Code of Ethics.
 In addition, we set a goal to assure that 50% of our material and long-term suppliers are ESG assessed, by 2030.

 In 2021, we updated our ‘form of establishment of a new supplier’ and combined questions in different ESG areas.
 In addition, we conducted a supplier evaluation questionnaire and began collecting information about supplier activity in the field.
-In 2022, we plan to expand these efforts and promote the collection of environmental data in favor of initiating Scope 3 calculation among our key and material suppliers.
+In 2022, we expanded these efforts and promote the collection of environmental data in favor of initiating Scope 3 calculation among our key and material suppliers.

 We see an opportunity for mutual enrichment and development through meetings with our supplier and promoting multicultural, sectoral, inclusive and enriching joint work routines.
 That is why we encourage diverse procurement – working with suppliers that promote diverse employment and / or represent diverse under-employed groups such as: women-owned businesses, minorities, people with disabilities, etc.